fedimser/LazyK-rust/README.md

 The reference imnplementation uses pointers and manual reference counting.
 Pointers in Rust are unsafe, so this implementation keeps all expressions in a vector which serves as an expression pool, and uses integer indices instead of pointers.

 Instead of reference counting, this implementation uses garbage collection.
 Every now and then it finds all unreachable expressions and replaces them with special "Free" value.
-It also maintains a queue (VecDeque) of free indices which can be reclaimed for new expressions.

 ## References
 * [Lazy K specification](http://tromp.github.io/cl/lazy-k.html).